Introduction to optimization methods for training SciML models: Solving the optimization problem

 Thus, each coefficient $c_i$ associated with eigenvector $q_i$ is multiplied by the scalar factor $(1 - \alpha\lambda_i)$ at every iteration.
 This implies that the $i$-th component decays geometrically at rate $(1 - \alpha\lambda_i)^k$.
 Hence, if $\lambda_i$ is large, the factor $1 - \alpha\lambda_i$ is significantly below one, which leads to a rapid decrease of the corresponding error mode.
 In contrast, if $\lambda_i$ is very small, then $1 - \alpha\lambda_i \approx 1$, so the contraction per iteration is extremely small.

 This imbalance in decay rates across different eigenmodes is referred to as \emph{spectral bias}~\cite{rahaman2019spectral,wang2021eigenvector}.
 DNNs learn components of the solution that align with large NTK eigenvalues (typically low-frequency or smooth structures) much faster than the components associated with small eigenvalues (often high-frequency components).
-As a consequence, the smallest NTK eigenvalue $\lambda_{\min}(\Theta)$ governs the slowest decaying error and directly controls the overall speed of learning.
+As a consequence, the smallest nonzero NTK eigenvalue $\lambda_{\min}(\Theta)$ governs the slowest decaying error and directly controls the overall speed of learning.

 Here, we emphasize that different DNN architectures induce different NTKs and, therefore, exhibit different implicit biases.
-Specialized architectures can be designed to mitigate spectral bias; see, for example, Fourier features~\cite{tancik2020fourier}.
+Specialized architectures can be designed to mitigate spectral bias; see, for example, Fourier features~\cite{tancik2020fourier}, discussed in Section~\ref{sec:data_precond} and Numerical Example \ref{sec:ff_multiscale_example}.

+We report the Python code to evaluate the condition number of a kernel matrix $K$ in Code snippet \ref{lst:cond}.
+We remind that the matrix $K$ depends on the chosen optimization method, e.g., for GD, $K=\Theta_k$.

-\paragraph{Numerical example \#1:} To illustrate the spectral bias phenomenon in practise, we consider nonlinear regression as specified in Section~\ref{sec:regression} to learn function that is a sum of sinusoids of increasing frequency, i.e.,~$u(x) = \sin(2\pi x) \;+\; 0.5\,\sin(8\pi x) \;+\; 0.2\,\sin(32\pi x)$.
+\begin{num_example}{\textbf{\emph{Spectral bias.}}} To illustrate the spectral bias phenomenon in practice, we consider nonlinear regression as specified in Section~\ref{sec:regression} to learn the function $u(x) = \sin(2\pi x) \;+\; 0.5\,\sin(8\pi x) \;+\; 0.2\,\sin(32\pi x)$, which is a sum of sinusoids of increasing frequency.
 The training is performed using the GD method.
 As we can see from Figure~\ref{fig:spectral_bias}, in early training (iteration $100$), the network fits only the low frequencies.
-Medium frequencies appear later (iteration $1500$), and only after many more iterations, the network begins to capture the high-frequency oscillations (iteration $7500$).
+Medium frequencies appear later (iteration $1,500$), and only after many more iterations, the network begins to capture the high-frequency oscillations (iteration $7,500$). \end{num_example}